 There were no words of encouragement (not even the hint of a smile), and the look on his face told me that this mentoring relationship would be over almost as quickly as it began.
 I had neither the time nor the inclination to be instructed by an individual who refused to take me where I was, and work with me from that point.
 If that made me look stubborn, I was willing to take the risk.

 Some might consider it a mistake in not continuing my lessons, but his exacting remarks took the excitement out of the learning process.
 In an instant, playing began to look like a “slog” rather than a joy.

 We parted ways after three sessions, and I could feel a wave of relief washing over me as I drove away.
 I went home, pulled my guitar from its case and played a song for the pure enjoyment of it…and smiled.
 I have never again attempted to play the song he was teaching me.

-I’ve thought about that encounter a great deal since it happened a few years ago I’ve often wondered how my words might encourage or discourage people if they were to come to me seeking a better understanding of spiritual things.
+I’ve thought about that encounter a great deal since it happened a few years ago.
+I’ve often wondered how my words might encourage or discourage people if they were to come to me seeking a better understanding of spiritual things.
 I need to be exceptionally careful as I interact with others.
-Their life experience is not mine, and their willingness to approach me in seeking spiritual answers doesn’t give me license to believe that they have to see it my way.
-God has a myriad of ways to reach people right where they are, and I shouldn’t stand in the way of Him helping them to take the next big step.© 2002 - 2020, AnswersForMe.org.
+Their life experience is not mine.
+Also their willingness to approach me in seeking spiritual answers doesn’t give me license to believe that they have to see it my way.
+God has a myriad of ways to reach people right where they are.
+So I shouldn’t stand in the way of Him helping them to take the next big step.© 2002 - 2023, AnswersForMe.org.
 All rights reserved.
 Click here for content usage information.